sanderselfors/sanderselfors/README.md

 ## About Me🙋🏻‍♂️

-I am a front-end developer student with a strong passion for web development and design.
-Throughout my journey as a student, I have gained proficiency in HTML, CSS, and JavaScript.
-I enjoy creating interactive and visually appealing user experiences.
-My design skills, honed with tools like Figma, enable me to transform ideas into aesthetically pleasing and functional designs.
+As a recently graduated front-end developer student from Noroff with two years of intensive training and hands-on experience.
+My journey has taken me through the depths of web development, where I've gained proficiency in HTML, CSS, JavaScript, and modern frameworks like React.
+I enjoy creating interactive and visually appealing user experiences, leveraging tools like Tailwind CSS for efficient styling.

+During my studies, I also honed my skills in using APIs to build dynamic and responsive applications.
+My design abilities, developed with tools like Figma, allow me to transform ideas into aesthetically pleasing and functional designs.
+Notably, I was honored with the Golden Egg Award for "Best Student Work" for my project "ExpandMedia" in my first year, highlighting my dedication and passion for web development.

+Feel free to explore my projects and see how I bring ideas to life through code!

 ## Projects 💻